 Doxorubicin can be used alone or with other medications.1

 - Doxorubicin is sometimes used with cyclophosphamide, another kind of chemotherapy drug.
 Together, they make a potent combination.10

 - Doxorubicin and cyclophosphamide are also part of a multi-drug protocol called CHOP, most commonly used to treat lymphoma in dogs.
 The drugs included in CHOP are cyclophosphamide, vincristine, doxorubicin, and prednisone.11

-If your veterinarian is recommending doxorubicin, it is because this powerful drug is likely to help your dog.
-Doxorubicin can be used alone, or in conjunction with other medications, other chemotherapy drugs, surgery, and radiation.
+If your veterinarian recommends doxorubicin, this powerful drug is likely to help your dog.
+Doxorubicin can be used alone or in conjunction with other medications, chemotherapy drugs, surgery, and radiation.
 Using multiple different treatments at once can greatly increase survival times in many cases.

 When to Not Use Doxorubicin